pauljaffe/task-dyva/README.md

 5) Change the paths in make_paper.py to the local copies of the models/data, metadata, and a folder to save the figures.

-6) Run the script to make the figures and reproduce the analyses:
+6) Run the script to make the figures and reproduce the analyses from the top-level directory of the task-DyVA repo:

 ```
-poetry run python3 ./make_paper.py
+poetry run python3 make_paper.py
 ```

 Note: To rerun only a subset of the analyses, comment out the relevant code in make_paper.py.
 See the notes at the top of make_paper.py for additional options and info.